Sanketpawar123/Sanketpawar123/README.md

 Hii, I am Sanket Pawar.Currently I have completed by Mtech from NIT Nagpur in mechanical domain(2022).I am preparing Data Science from 1 year and
-I have completed three projects in machile learning and Natural Language Processing.I have completed my Bachlor of engineering from Sinhgad Institute of techlogy and Science,Pune.(2018)
+I have completed three projects in machine learning and Natural Language Processing.I have completed my Bachlor of engineering from Sinhgad Institute of techlogy and Science,Pune.(2018)